puppetlabs-toy-chest/puppetlabs-image_build/README.md

 ## Module description

-The basic purpose of `docker_build` is to enable building Docker images from Puppet code.
+The basic purpose of `image_build` is to enable building various images, including Docker images, from Puppet code.
 Their are two main cases where this can be useful:

 1. You have an existing Puppet codebase and you're moving some of your services to using containers.
 By sharing the same code between